Dave Wilkins 7th Dan

 Dave was initially training to become an athlete and in particular the 800m event through his training he received at Moat Boys School in Leicester.
 Due to changing schools, however, this training soon stopped and Dave decided to join Leicester Karate Club in 1979 in order to keep up his fitness levels.

-Karate soon took over and became a source of inspiration and in 1985 when the club instructor at the time decided to move to pastures new it was handed to Dave to develop further.
+Karate soon took over and became a source of inspiration and in 1985 when the former instructor Antony Conroy left the dojo to start a new karate group, it was handed to Dave to continue to develop.

 In April 2009, Dave was made an honorary member of the Rengokai by Isamu Arakaki 10th Dan Shorin Ryu.
 In January 2011 awarded the title of Renshi Rokudan, a title that can only be awarded by a senior Japanese Master.